sanifhimani/docyard/README.md

 ### Using Icons

-Docyard includes 1000+ Phosphor icons that work out of the box.
+Docyard includes 24 essential Phosphor icons that work out of the box.
 Just type `:icon-name:` in your markdown:

 ```markdown
 :check: Zero configuration